Frederick Matthew Darley: Appointment as Chief Justice

-Darley was again approached, and this time he accepted it.
-He was sworn in on 7 December 1886.
-He carried out his duties with great distinction, although Bennett notes that Darley was not an exceptional jurist.
-Sir Samuel Way, Chief Justice of South Australia, spoke of him "as in many respects the noblest figure we have ever had on the Australian bench".
+Darley became Chief Justice on 7 December 1886.
+Sir Samuel Way, Chief Justice of South Australia, described him "as in many respects the noblest figure we have ever had on the Australian bench".

-On the retirement of Sir Alfred Stephen in November 1891, Darley was appointed Lieutenant-Governor of New South Wales, and he administered the government seven times in that capacity.
-When the position of Governor of New South Wales became vacant in 1901, Serle notes that there were many suggestions that Darley should be given the post, but the post was given to Sir Harry Rawson.

-Darley's longest period administering the government was from 1 November 1900 to 27 May 1902, a significant period in Australia's political history with the lead up to and the aftermath of federation of the then Australian colonies.
-But his anxiety for New South Wales's supremacy may have contributed to the 'Hopetoun Blunder'.
-According to Bennett, Darley's private assessment in 1902 was that 'Australian Federation is so far a pronounced failure'.
+Darley's longest period administering the government was from 1 November 1900 to 27 May 1902.

 Honours and later years

-Darley was knighted in 1887, created a Knight Commander of the Order of St Michael and St George (KCMG) in 1897, and received the Knight Grand Cross of the Order of St Michael and St George (GCMG) on 15 May 1901, in preparation of the forthcoming royal visit of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary).
+Darley was knighted in 1887, created a Knight Commander of the Order of St Michael and St George (KCMG) in 1897, and received the Knight Grand Cross of the Order of St Michael and St George (GCMG) on 15 May 1901.

 He visited England in 1902 and was appointed a member of the Royal Commission set up to investigate the conduct of the Second Boer War (the Elgin Commission 1902–1903).
 He was also appointed a member of the privy council in 1905.

 He died in London on 4 January 1910.

-Trivia

-Mary McCarron Maguire composed the "Katoomba Waltz" in honour of Darley and Lady Darley.

-Darley Road at Randwick, Sydney was renamed from Boundary Street in honour of Darley.

-Darley lived at Quambi, Albert Street, Woollahra and had a mountain retreat "Lilianfels" in Katoomba.
-This retreat is now a hotel, and "Quambi" was demolished in the 1930s to become Quambi Place.

-Outside Katoomba, on the edge of the Jamison Valley, there is a lookout named after Lady Darley, and a park called Darley Park.